j91321/ctf-write-ups/metasploit-community-ctf-2018/2_of_diamonds/readme.md

 I had the password the whole time!
 If I had gone through with my original plan it would have worked!

-Anyway to give you some context about what the password means an here is part of chapter 2:
+Anyway to give you some context about what the password means here is part of chapter 2:

 ```
 OK, how do you become privileged?
 The obvious way is to log onto our computer